Joan E. Taylor: What Did Jesus Look Like?

 Taylor’s book What Did Jesus Look Like?
 (Bloomsbury PublishingT&T Clark, 2018) received considerable media interest on its release.
 In seeking to understand the appearance of Jesus, Taylor scoured western art and relics, memories and traditions, and ultimately relied on early texts and archaeology to create a visualisation of Jesus that she considered more authentic.
 In this reconstruction, she stresses that Jesus was not only a Jewish man of Middle Eastern appearance, with ‘olive-brown skin', but probably quite short-haired.
 He wore very basic clothing and was ‘scruffy’, and his appearance mattered in terms of his message.

-Media
+The Women Disciples of Jesus

-Taylor is a frequent contributor to television and radio programmes about Jesus and the early Church.
-With Helen Bond, the pair initiated a project that culminated in the 2018 documentary ‘Jesus Female Disciples: The New Evidence’, made by Minerva Productions (Jean-Claude Bragard), commissioned by UK's Channel 4, directed and produced by Anna Cox.
+With Helen Bond, Taylor initiated a project that culminated in the 2018 documentary ‘Jesus Female Disciples: The New Evidence’, made by Minerva Productions (Jean-Claude Bragard), commissioned by UK's Channel 4, directed and produced by Anna Cox.
 After receiving high viewing figures and acclaim from reviewers, as a 'healthy corrective to the myths we take for gospel' this has been screened globally in multiple languages.
 Taylor and Bond then went on to write a popular book: Women Remembered: Jesus' Female Disciples (2022), expanding on their studies, with associated interview podcasts, including for the Spectator.